-- → Healthy and respectful relationships
+- + Healthy and respectful relationships

-- → What respectful behaviour looks like
+- ✤ What respectful behaviour looks like

-- → Consent
+- + Consent

-- ★ Gender roles, stereotyping, equality
+- ✦ Gender roles, stereotyping, equality

-- → Body confidence and self-esteem - → Prejudiced behaviour - ★ That sexual violence and sexual harassment is always wrong - ★ Addressing cultures of sexual harassment.
+- ✤ Body confidence and self-esteem

+- + Prejudiced behaviour

+- That sexual violence and sexual harassment is always wrong

+- + Addressing cultures of sexual harassment.

-Lacon Childe School will respond to an incident of Peer on Peer abuse by recording the incident on a Safeguarding Concern Form (Appendix I) and by following guidance as set out in Sexual violence and sexual harassment between children in schools and colleges.
-Published by Department for Education.
+Lacon Childe School will respond to an incident of Peer on Peer abuse by recording the incident on myConcermn and by following guidance as set out in Sexual violence and sexual harassment between children in schools and colleges.
+Published by Department for Education and Part 5 of Keeping Children Safe in Education 2021.